tahoe-lafs/tahoe-lafs/docs/specifications/uri.rst

 2.  `Directory URIs`_
 3.  `Internal Usage of URIs`_

-Each file and directory in a Tahoe filesystem is described by a "URI".
+Each file and directory in a Tahoe-LAFS file store is described by a "URI".
 There are different kinds of URIs for different kinds of objects, and there are different kinds of URIs to provide different kinds of access to those objects.
 Each URI is a string representation of a "capability" or "cap", and there are read-caps, write-caps, verify-caps, and others.